pdhoward/score/README.md

  Note you will need to update the credentials for your api key, referencing the new url of the deployed app rather than localhost:3000 for CRA testing on your local machine
  ```

+ React Router is used in this application

+ In build a folder create a file called _redirects and insert this record

+ /*    /index.html  200